LimKianAn/x-cellent-cloudgateway/README.md

 tcp         LISTEN       0             4096                             *:8080                           *:*           users:(("cloudgateway",pid=1,fd=10)) ino:27359212 sk:1a cgroup:unreachable:1 v6only:0 <->
 ```

-- Two ports bound to `127.0.0.11` are docker DNS handlers when we specify our own docker network.
+- Two ports bound to `127.0.0.11` are docker DNS handlers.
+They appear when we specify our own docker network.
-- The port `8765` bound to all addresses is for UDP communication in VPN as mentioned above.
+- The port `8765` bound to all addresses is for UDP communication in VPN as mentioned in the last section.
 - The port `9000` is for the built-in metrics server.
-- The port `8080` is the listening port of the build-in TCP proxy.
+- The port `8080` is the listening port of the build-in TCP proxy for the pipe above.

-The results from the client is basically the same, except the random port for UDP communication in VPN.
+The outputs from the client is basically the same, except the random port for UDP communication in VPN.

 The `remote` part of the pipe, `nginx:80` in our case, is more intricate.
-On the server side, it's left intact since `nginx` is a known domain name.
-Remember that the server and the nginx containers lie in the same docker network `legacy`.
-On the client side, it's translated to `{server's VPN IP}:{proxy port}`, `10.192.0.121:8080` in our case.
-Let's see that in action!
+At the server, it's left intact since `nginx` is a known domain name in the _legacy_ network.
+Remember that the server and the nginx containers sit in the same network.
+At the client, it's translated to `{server's VPN IP}:{proxy port}`, `10.192.0.121:8080` in our case.
+Let's see that in action.

 ```sh
 # at server